selfapplied/keya/README.md

 1.  **Output Directory**: All generated output files should be placed in the `.out/` directory.
 2.  **File Naming**: Python filenames should be concise and avoid underscores.
 For example, `hydrogen_orbital.py` is renamed to `orbital.py`.
+    -   *Exception*: Test files must use `test_*.py` pattern as required by pytest and Python testing conventions.
+    -   Letter of the law vs. spirit: renaming files by replacing underscores with dashes technically satisfies this rule, but does not uphold the spirit.
+In your own words, see if you can explain the _reasoning_ behind the rule.
 3.  **Code Structure**: We prefer code with minimal indentation depth.
 This is achieved through:
     -   **Early returns** to reduce nested `if` statements.
     -   **Small, focused functions** that adhere to the single-responsibility principle.
     -   **Factoring out common expressions** to keep the code DRY (Don't Repeat Yourself).
 4.  **Purposeful Comments**: Code should be self-documenting.
 Avoid comments that explain *what* the code is doing.
 Instead, reserve comments for explaining the *why*—the complex logic, the reasoning behind a choice, or the physical model being implemented.
 A perfect illustration of this is in `examples/orbital.py`, where comments clarify the physics of the Schrödinger equation, which would be impossible to infer from the code alone.
 5.  **No `isinstance`**: The use of `isinstance` is a signal that code complexity is growing in a disorderly way.
 It should be replaced by more robust patterns like `typing.Protocol` or `match/case` to restore order.
+    1. Exception: numpy arrays and exteernal code patterns may necessitate the pattern.
+Use DRY patterns where possible to contain the surface area.
 6.  **Universal Type Hinting**: All function and method signatures **must** include type hints for every parameter and the return value.
 It serves as documentation and catches errors very early in the pipeline.
     -   Balance: The `-> None` and `-> Any` add no extra information, adding tokens in deference to the law instead of the spirit of the law.